errplane/errplane-java/README.md

       Errplane.report("controllers/controller2");
       Errplane.report("controllers/controller3");

-      // send the reports to the Errplane server Errplane.flush();
+      // send the reports to the Errplane server - flush also tells you how many were sent int numReportsSent = Errplane.flush();

       // time a long running task or potential bottleneck TimerTask timer = Errplane.startTimer("longTask");